1. Is abortion safe?

 7. Can I get a free abortion?

-Our staff can also help you brainstorm other ways to raise money when you call us.
+Our staff can also help you brainstorm other ways to raise money for you to cover the cost of abortion when you call us.
 For example, one way to help pay for this procedure, may be to ask friends or family to provide you with a loan or their credit card and you could pay them back.

 Many women do not know that we accept most private insurance plans for abortions.
 Ask us about your particular insurance and we can check coverage when you call us.
 We also accept all major credit cards.